This article discusses the benefits of medicine ball workouts.

 Some medicine balls have a textured surface that improves grip.
-Usually made of sturdy polyurethane or rubber, this type of ball rebounds when it is dropped onto the ground or thrown against a wall or other solid surface.
+These are typically of polyurethane or rubber composition.
+This type of ball rebounds when it is dropped onto the ground or thrown against a wall or other solid surface.

 Suitable for just about any kind of medicine ball workout, being favored by many fitness trainers, you will find them in most gyms.
 Unlike most other types of medicine ball, medicine balls with grip can float.
 This makes them a popular choice for aquatic workouts and to use in sports such as water polo.
 An example of this type of weighted ball that I like and recommend is the Valeo Medicine Ball.
 (Click the previous link to read a review.)